OpenTimeApp/OpenTimeIOSSDK/README.md

         }
     }

-When you're done testing you can take inTestMode off like so:
+When you're done testing you can take test mode off like so:

     OpenTimeSDK.initSession("Your really awesome live key goes here");